 A significant proportion of the impact investments are placed in facilities for the generation of green power from wind turbines and solar cells as well as sustainably managed forests around the world.
 We also invest in green growth companies and startups at various stages of development.
 The facilities and the companies are selected by specialists in the various areas of activity.

-Our goal for the period 2016-2019 has been for impact investments to make up 10% of the foundations' tied-up assets – and that goal has been achieved.
+Our goal for the period 2016-2019 has been to get the contractual commitments for impact investments to make up 10% of the foundations' tied-up assets – and that goal has been achieved.
 By 2023, we want to have increased this class of investment to 15%.

 Key investments in the United States